rubrikinc/rubrik-kubernetes-protection-least-privilege-configuration/Documentation.md

   apiGroup: rbac.authorization.k8s.io
 ```

 ### III.
-Configure Backup/Recovery permissions for the Kubeconfig User {#configure-backup-recovery-permissions-for-the-kubeconfig-user}
+Configure Backup/Recovery permissions for the Kubeconfig User

 Depending on the resources you need to protect, choose one of the following options (A, B, C) and create the respective **ClusterRoleBindings** and **RoleBindings** for your Kubeconfig **User**.

-#### Option A: Protection for All Resources in the Cluster {#option-a-protection-for-all-resources-in-the-cluster}
+#### Option A: Protection for All Resources in the Cluster

 Choose this option if all namespaces and cluster-scoped resources require protection.
 This setup allows `get`, `list` (for backup), and `create` (for recovery) permissions on all resources.
 You can achieve this by creating a **ClusterRole** and subsequently assigning these permissions to the Kubeconfig **User** via a **ClusterRoleBinding**, as outlined below.